 in your belly.
 This pain may last for a few days.
 You should feel a bit better each

-Your provider will likely want you to walk and move around a bit.
-But don't do any
+Your healthcare provider will likely want you to walk and move around a bit.
+But don't

 Call your healthcare provider if you have any of the following:

 Redness, swelling, bleeding, or other drainage from the incision site

 Loss of appetite or inability to eat or drink anything